Timinator2000/Algorithm_X/07 - multiplicity/01 - multiplicity.md

 # Multiplicity

 Mrs. Knuth is moving up the ladder at school and she is once again requesting changes.
-All the details are found here:
+The details are found here:

 [Mrs. Knuth - Part III](https://www.codingame.com/contribute/view/959460130d2f9792d933f75838edb639a6dae)